raghavsaboo/data-structures/stacks/readme.md

 ## Top Tips

 - Learn to recognize when the stack's **LIFO** property is  _applicable_.
-  - e.g. when parsing, or addresses of recently visited sites, or "undo" mechanism
+  - e.g. when parsing, or addresses of recently visited sites, or "undo" mechanism, or function call stacks
 - Consider **augmenting** the basic stack or queue data structure to support additional operations, such as finding the maximum element.

 # Implemetations